-4.27.4.30.
+- 4.30.
 All relevant personnel should be made aware of the importance to safety of the tasks that they perform for MS&I and of the potential consequences for safety of technical, procedural or human errors.
-Experience of faults and hazards caused by errors in MS&I procedures and practices at the nuclear power plant concerned or at other plants, and in other potentially hazardous industries, should be reviewed and incorporated into personnel training programmes as appropriate.
+Experience of faults and hazards caused by errors in MS&I procedures and practices at the nuclear power plant concerned or at other plants, and in other potentially hazardous industries, should be reviewed and incorporated into personnel training programmes as appropriate. - 4.31.

-4.28.4.31.
 Training and qualification of personnel should be integrated into a relevant programme at the plant.
 Training and qualification should be based on an approved and documented process which is traceable.
-These recommendations apply both to the permanent staff of the plant and to temporary employees (such as contractor personnel and off-site personnel of the operating organization).
+These recommendations apply both to the permanent staff of the plant and to temporary employees (such as contractor personnel and off-site personnel of the operating organization). - 4.32.

-4.29.4.32.
 The operating organization should ensure that the competence of external personnel involved in MS&I activities at the nuclear power plant is adequate for the functions to be performed, by making suitable arrangements with contractors and other participating organizations as appropriate.
 Emphasis should be placed on the quality and safety of the working conditions of contractor personnel, who should be made aware of the standards required.

-4.30.4.33.
-The training of personnel for MS&I should specifically take into account the following aspects:

-- (a) Surveillance and in-service inspection should be conducted in accordance with prescribed instructions, which should be sufficiently detailed so that the training programme can be standardized.
+- 4.33.
+The training of personnel for MS&I should specifically take into account the following aspects: - (a) Surveillance and in-service inspection should be conducted in accordance with prescribed instructions, which should be sufficiently detailed so that the training programme can be standardized.
 Maintenance of items that are faulty or need some adjustment, however, will be less predictable.
-Therefore the training for maintenance should-may be supplemented by special training for specific tasks. - (b) Sometimes it may be necessary to conduct MS&I activities with the plant or plant systems out of service or off-load, and pressure may be exerted on the personnel involved to return the plant or plant systems to normal operational states.
+Therefore the training for maintenance may be supplemented by special training for specific tasks. - (b) Sometimes it may be necessary to conduct MS&I activities with the plant or plant systems out of service or off-load, and pressure may be exerted on the personnel involved to return the plant or plant systems to normal operational states.
 Therefore safety culture should be emphasized in the training programmes, for example, by placing the highest importance on reporting, investigating and accordingly correcting any indication of failure or any unexpected findings. - (c) MS&I, and especially maintenance during shutdown, usually consists of various activities with interacting effects and frequently involves various organizations such as contractors, the regulatory body and the operating organization.
 Therefore the training programme should emphasize the importance of good co-ordination among the personnel involved and among the activities.
-Training programmes by and for contractor personnel should be well co-ordinated with programmes for personnel of the operating organization.

-4.31.4.34.
-All personnel involved in MS&I should be given training in the ALARA principle and in minimization of waste, radiation protection, safety rules, access control and emergency procedures, as appropriate to their duties, and should be adequately qualified in these areas before being allowed to work in controlled areas.

-4.32.4.35.
-For special tasks, depending on the nature of the work to be performed, its importance for the safety of the plant, the potential risks involved and the safety pre- cautions that are consequently necessary, maintenance personnel should receive a special briefing in addition to the aforementioned training.
-Relevant personnel should also be appropriately trained and qualified in the quality assurance requirements applicable to their duties.

-4.33.4.36.
-Selected supervisors and craftspersons should may be given special training, both at manufacturers' works and on the site, during the plant construction, fabrication, assembly and testing of particular items important to safety whenever possible.
-Arrangements should be made for maintenance personnel to participate in maintenance, inspection and testing activities duringin the plant construction and 32
+Training programmes by and for contractor personnel should be well co-ordinated with programmes for personnel of the operating organization. - 4.34.
+All personnel involved in MS&I should be given training in the ALARA principle and in minimization of waste, radiation protection, safety rules, access control and emergency procedures, as appropriate to their duties, and should be adequately qualified in these areas before being allowed to work in controlled areas. - 4.35.
+For special tasks, depending on the nature of the work to be performed, its importance for the safety of the plant, the potential risks involved and the safety precautions that are consequently necessary, maintenance personnel should receive a special briefing in addition to the aforementioned training.
+Relevant personnel should also be appropriately trained and qualified in the quality assurance requirements applicable to their duties. - 4.36.
+Selected supervisors and craftspersons may be given special training, both at manufacturers' works and on the site, during the construction, fabrication, assembly and testing of particular items important to safety.
+Arrangements should be made for maintenance personnel to participate in maintenance, inspection and testing activities in the construction and commissioning stages.